null

 Case Note: Any time you’re confronting a situation that makes you suspicious or uncomfortable, you should have your gun with you.
 It doesn’t do you any good if you don’t have it!

 Once Brown is inside, you can see Hill get out of his vehicle and start running up the driveway after him.
-He stops when he gets to the porch, turns around, and starts walking back toward his Jeep.
+He stops when he gets to the porch, looks at the phone, which still has dispatch on speaker, turns around, and walks back toward his Jeep.

-Just before he re-enters the vehicle, however, Brown is seen running back outside toward Hill with his pistol pointed at him.
+Just before Hill re-enters his vehicle, Brown is seen on camera running back outside toward Hill with his pistol pointed at him.
 He can be heard yelling at Hill, commanding him to show his hands and “get on the ground right now.”

 Despite the officer’s repeated commands, Hill gets back in his Jeep.
 Brown follows him to the driver’s side of the vehicle and continues pointing his gun at Hill and yelling at him.